quicbit-js/qb-standard/readme.md

 ## Style

-Quickbit style standards are based on the [feross/standard](https://github.com/feross/standard), however, they are organized into two lists
+Quicbit style standards are based on the [feross/standard](https://github.com/feross/standard), however, they are organized into two lists